This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 450°F.

 - Rinse the potatoes and cut them into halves or quarters depending on the size.
-The more exposed starchy surface area (non-skin side), the crispier potatoes will be.
+The more exposed starchy surface area (non-skin side), the crispier the potatoes will be.

 - In a large pot, bring water to a boil over high heat.
 Add a big pinch of salt, vinegar, and red potatoes.
 Cover and return to a boil, then reduce heat to a simmer and cook until potatoes are barely tender, about 5 minutes.
 Potatoes should be met with some resistance when pierced with a paring knife.